pr130/vaccc19de/README.md

 - function to "longify" the data by indication
 - more robust data cleaning

+## Contribute
+Before filing an issue, please check the list of issues.
+When forking, please create your PR against the `dev` branch.

 ## Licensing information

 Data in folder `tests/testthat/test_data` was downloaded from the Robert Koch Institut's website on 2020-12-30: https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Daten/Impfquotenmonitoring.html